viatra/incqueryd/readme.md

 IncQuery-D
 ==========

+A distributed incremental graph search engine.
 Check out the guide in the [wiki](https://github.com/FTSRG/incqueryd/wiki).